How to measure for new sash windows

 To calculate the width add 160mm to the outside opening width measurement taken in step 2, this is the exact width of your sash box (window).

-For example if the outside width measurement is 1040mm, add 160mm to get 1200mm; this is the height of the sash box (window) to order.
+For example if the outside width measurement is 1040mm, add 160mm to get 1200mm; this is the width of the sash box (window) to order.

 How to measure for replacement casements windows and doors